gura-conf/gura/gura.md

 str7: """"This," she said, "is just a pointless statement.""""
 ```

 If you're a frequent specifier of Windows paths or regular expressions, then having to escape backslashes quickly becomes tedious and error-prone.
-To help, TOML supports literal strings which do not allow escaping at all.
+To help, Gura supports literal strings which do not allow escaping at all.

 **Literal strings** are surrounded by single quotes.
 Like basic strings, they must appear on a single line: